 Offering asthma education to teachers, school staff, parents and children will make the classroom that much safer.
 Programs like the American Lung Association Asthma Basics online course are available to help make sure the adults in your school understand asthma and are ready to prevent an asthma emergency.
 Students with asthma can benefit from the Open Airways For Schools® program, where children ages 8 to 11 can learn about their condition in an interactive and supportive group environment.
-In addition, online learning can be fun with Lungtropolis®, a web-based game for children 5 to 10 years old that also provides information and resources for parents and caregivers.

 - Reduce student exposure on high pollution days.